How to Create a Good Resume | MS Applications

 A well-drafted and nicely structured resume speaks volumes about your personality.
-Although submitting a resume may not be a mandatory part of the application, it gives an opportunity to the student to highlight the past successes and accomplishments and effectively showcase his abilities.
-Resume gives a platform to an applicant to talk about his projects, courses, work experience, co-curricular and extracurricular activities.
-A Resume is much more than just a summary of what you have done so far; it is a meaningful representation of the knowledge, skills and experience that you bring to the university.
-How to create a good Resume
+Although submitting a resume may not be a mandatory part of the application, it gives an opportunity to the student to highlight the past successes and accomplishments and effectively showcase their abilities.
+The resume gives a platform to an applicant to talk about the projects, courses, work experience, co-curricular and extracurricular activities.
+A Resume is much more than just a summary of what you have done so far; it is a meaningful representation of the knowledge, skills, and experience that you bring to the university for pursuing MS in abroad.

 Important features of an Academic Resume: